 This can be fixed by cleaning the door seals and applying gummi pflege to them.

-5. Engine overheating and coolant leaks
+5. Engine Overheating and Coolant Leaks

 If your X3 is frequently overheating, or you notice coolant leaks on the floor of your garage, you have a failure somewhere in your cooling system.
 On the X3, the radiator and coolant expansion tank are the most common culprits.
 This issue could also be caused by a bad thermostat or housing.